eugene-zuban/design-patterns/code/Singleton/Readme.md

 ##Singleton Design Pattern

-Singleton pattern allows to be sure a class has only once instance (object)
+Singleton pattern ensures a class has only once instance (object)

 ### Short description

-All clients need to access the singleton only throught the instance() method.
-By making singleton's constructor private we are sure that nobody outside the class can't create an instance of this class.
+All clients need to access a singleton only through `instance()` method.
+By making Singleton's constructor private we are sure that no one outside doesn't have an option to create an instance of this class.
-The $instance property stores the instance of the Singleton class, and static instance() method creates class's object only if $instance property is null.

 ### More information about the Singleton pattern